Amalan-ConStat/TidyTuesday/Week_35/bridges_baby.md

 Most amount of bridges Built based on Year
 ------------------------------------------

 Years 1957, 1970, 1975, 1991, 1963 and 1961 have the top 6 spots of for building more than 50 bridges in those years.
-If we consider the conditions of Fair and Good only the year 1991 is suitable to mention, while all other years has atleast one Poor condition bridge.
+If we consider the conditions of Fair and Good only the year 1991 is suitable to mention, while all other years has at-least one Poor condition bridge.
 Further There are more Poor condition bridges in 1961 than in 1957.
 While all Poor condition bridges has Average Daily Traffic less than 50,000.

 Finally, there are only a few bridges which have Average Daily Traffic above 100,000 and only 3 are in Good condition.
 There are Bridges which can have Average Daily Traffic close to zero in all 6 years.